dwhieb/documentdb-session/README.md

 `callback(err)`

 ### .touch(sid, session, cb)
 Resets the TTL (time-to-live) for the session (see the `ttl` config option above).
 The callback fires onces the document has been updated.
+This operation uses a stored procedure called `touch`, which is uploaded to the collection on initialization.

 `callback(err)`